Sustainable Water Treatment what is the meaning?

 In our business rules we state:

-To supply a water treatment system, that does not use chemicals and requires only a minimum of energy and raw materials.
-And thus to achieve the best possible result for the customer and the environment.
+To provide a water treatment system, that does not use chemicals and requires only a minimum of energy and raw materials.
+And thus, to achieve the best possible result for the customer and the environment.

 We believe that respect is the core to sustainable success.
 This includes both, respecting people and nature.

 Wikipedia and other sources describe sustainability as follows:

 „Sustainability is a principle of action for the use of resources, which focuses on the preservation of the essential characteristics, stability and natural regeneration capacity of the respective system.“

 The Merus technology influence as less a possible, the to be treated water.
 Nothing is added to the water or removed.
 The water remains chemically unchanged and stays stable.

 When using a water softener, one cannot tell it is sustainable.
 There is salt added to the water to change the calcium against the sodium.
 This salt stays in the water and will end in a wastewater plant where it has to be removed again.
 This is true more or less for all kind of chemical water treatment.